Application for Seed Crop Certification

 CSGA encourages you to check your account balance through the Members’ Area website.
 If your account is in arrears, crop certificates will not be issued.
 It will also prevent the listing of your seed crops in provincial and national seed crop directories.

-Growers are only required to submit payment to CSGA for CSGA fees, Branch fees and, where applicable, the assessments for inspections by the CFIA.
-All fees for crop inspections performed by an Authorized Seed Crop Inspection Service (ASCIS) are to be paid directly to the ASCIS.
+Growers submit payment to CSGA for CSGA fees, Branch fees and, where applicable, the assessments for inspections by the CFIA.
+All fees for crop inspections performed by an ASCIS are to be paid directly to the ASCIS.
 Do not submit to CSGA any fees payable to an ASCIS.

 Assigning a Crop Certificate